Deadcows/MyBox/README.md

 ### Install via OpenUPM

 The package is available on the [openupm registry](https://openupm.com).
-It's recommended to install it via [openupm-cli](https://github.com/openupm/openupm-cli).
+You may install it via [openupm-cli](https://github.com/openupm/openupm-cli).

 ```
 openupm add com.mybox